Kanishka2510/Olympic/README.md

-This project involves exploratory data analysis of olympics data(upto Rio 2016) in PostgreSQL and creation of dashboard in Tableau Public.
+This project involves exploratory data analysis of olympics data(upto Rio Olympics 2016) in PostgreSQL and creation of dashboard in Tableau Public.
 Raw data is also provided with these files.